jeffreykegler/old_kollos/notes/misc/strand.md

 Predictions do not have predecessors and completions do not have successors.

-If `rule` is a rule then
+If `rule` is a rule, then

-* Prediction(rule) is the dotted rule which is its prediction; and
+* `Prediction(rule)` is the dotted rule which is its prediction; and

-* Completion(rule) is the dotted rule which is its completion.
+* `Completion(rule)` is the dotted rule which is its completion.

+If `dr` is a dotted rule, then

+* `Rule(dr)` is its rule

+* `Dot(dr)` is its zero-based dot position, in lexical order, so that 0 is the position before the first symbol of the RHS. and 0 is the position immediately after the first symbol of the RHS.

+* `Reverse-dot(dr)` is its zero-based dot position, in reverse lexical order. so that 0 is the position after the last symbol of the RHS. and 0 is the position immediately before the last symbol of the RHS.

+* `Directed-dot(dr, direction)` is its zero-based dot position, in the order indicated by direction.

+        Directed-dot(dr, direction) == (direction == 'forward') ?
+Dot(dr) : Reverse-dot(dr)

+* When `Rule(dr)` is a nucleotide, a single argument form of `Directed-dot(dr)` can be used:

+        Directed-dot(dr) == Directed-dot(dr, Direction(Rule(dr)))

+As we will see when we define forward and reverse nucleotides, it is most convenient to count positions in the traditional left-to-right, "forward", lexical direction when dealing with forward nucleotides.
+It also turns to be most convenient to count positions in reverse lexical order, right-to-left, when dealing with reverse nucleotides.
+This is a pleasant and useful coincidence.

+We will find it necessarily to translate dotted rules from one rule to another, related rule, but preserving the idea of dot location in the translation.
+For this, the following will be useful.

+* `dr = Place-dot(rule. dot)` is the dotted rule
+  such that `Rule(dr) == rule` and
+  `Dot(dr) == dot`.

+* `dr = Place-reverse-dot(rule. rdot)` is the dotted rule
+  such that `Rule(dr) == rule` and
+  `Reverse-dot(dr) == rdot`.

 ## Earley items